 LTE Neighbor Cell Meas > find band no. or EARFCN (UARFCN ) number.

-In order to start the Field Test Mode on your Android and get the info about the frequency used, please, dial the following combinations:
+In order to start the Field Test Mode on your Android and get the info about the frequency used, please, turn WiFi off, ensure your mobile data is on and dial the following combinations:

 For Samsung mobile : *#0011# or *#*#197328640#*#*